Now normally I am not much of a baker, but I do love my cookies, especially cookies with wild ingredients, like these pine nut cookies.

 These pine nut cookies will be chewy when they come out of the oven, like chocolate chip cookies, but will crisp up as they cool.
 You can store them a few days at room temperature, but they never last that long here.

-Most people making this recipe will use store-bought pine nuts, but here’s a guide on how to gather your own pine nuts.
+Most people making this recipe will use store-bought pine nuts, and while it can be difficult to find them, I highly recommend seeking out Italian Pignoli Nuts, which are of better quality than the Chinese pine nuts you usually find.
+If you live in the West, here’s a guide on how to gather your own pine nuts.

 - 1 1/4 cup all-purpose flour